gitter-badger/shellscript/README.md

 # Syntax
 Basic ShellScript looks like a `.gitignore` file.
 Simply write the commands you want, each command gets it own line.
 See [`example.shs`.](https://github.com/shellscript-lang/shellscript/blob/master/example.shs)

+# Running
+You can use ShellScript by creating a `.shs` file and putting your commands in the file.
+Then, run your file using `shs.run` - for a run configuration, or `python shs.py <filename>` - in the terminal.